How to Clean an Induction Hob: Quick & Easy Steps for a Sparkling Finish

 Method 1: Bicarbonate of Soda Paste

-- Mix 3 parts bicarbonate of soda with 1 part water.
+- Mix 3 parts bicarbonate of soda with 1 part water to form a gentle cleaning paste.

-- Spread gently over the stain and leave for 10–15 minutes.
+- Spread over the stain on your glass or induction hob and leave for 10–15 minutes.

 Method 2: Hob Scraper

-- Hold a plastic scraper at a shallow angle.
+- Hold a plastic scraper at a shallow angle to protect the surface.

-- Gently lift off the residue without applying pressure.
+- Lift off burnt-on residue slowly without applying pressure.

 Method 3: Specialist Hob Cleaner